Access Control19 min read

 4. Access is activated at the requested time and automatically expires at the end of the approved window

-5. Post-access review: the session recordings for the session are reviewed within 24 hours of completion for sensitive access, within one week for routine access
+5. Post-access review: session recordings are reviewed within 24 hours of completion for sensitive access, within one week for routine access

 Regular Access Review